jonathanhogg/flitter/docs/canvas3d.md

 node to make clear that this is referring to the position of the camera.

 `focus=` *X*`;`*Y*`;`*Z*
-: A point that the camera is pointing towards, respecting any local transformation matrix.
-The direction of this from the position of the camera provides camera view direction – its *z*-axis.
+: A point that the camera is aimed towards, respecting any local transformation matrix.
+The direction of this from the camera `position` provides the camera view direction – its *z*-axis.

 `up=` *X*`;`*Y*`;`*Z*
 : A vector giving the *y*-axis of the camera.
-This is a direction not an absolute position, respects any local transformation matrix, and will be normalized.
-If this direction is not at right angles to the camera view direction, then it will be corrected first.
-The camera *x*-axis is derived from this and the view direction.
+This is a direction not an absolute position.
+It respects any local rotations.
+If this direction is not at right angles to the camera view direction, then it will be corrected while maintaining the plane formed by the two.

 :::{note}
 `position`, `focus` and `up` are all converted into the world coordinate system